stp249lbn683pcw/just-puttering/readme.txt

 option any more since my account was moved to Schwab so I am hoping that these changes have not inadvertently disabled it.

+Update on 1/15/2024
+I need the OHLC values for the current day before the market closes so I will have time to run the historical data through my programs before the market closes and decide whether to buy or sell stocks.
+I could do this with the TD Ameritrade API by downloading the data to the database before the market closed and then downloading the data again after the market closed to update the database to the actual closing values.

+Since I can longer do that, I added an option to import the OHLC values for a single day from a CSV file that has been exported from a Yahoo portfolio.
+I made it a menu item because I did not want to clutter the screen with another button.
+The "Current Price" column is used as the close.
+The Yahoo portfolio needs to contain all the ticker symbols that are in the ticker symbol list file and some data for the ticker symbol needs to be already present in the database or an error is returned.
+This needs to be done carefully because it could create a gap in the historical data if the data from the previous market day is not present in the database.
+The data would also need to be overwritten after the market close using another Yahoo file or a download from a trading API.
+Also, since BRK.B for example is BRK-B, the program presently replaces the "." in the ticker symbol with "-" before searching for the Yahoo name.
+This is a confusing issue since Schwab uses BRK/B so I don't know how I'll handle that in the future.

 The original description of the program is below:

 This folder contains an example of using TD Ameritrade’s Web API (see developer.tdameritrade.com) to maintain and update a database of